Dashboard Guide

 💡 Recommendations

-Section titled “💡 Recommendations”Actionable optimization suggestions organized by type:
+Section titled “💡 Recommendations”Actionable optimization suggestions organized by type and lifecycle status:

 Each recommendation includes: